mohamed20163858/hello-rails-back-end/README.md

 coming soon

 ### Setup
 You can download the page by clicking in the code green button and select Download ZIP or if you are a developer.
-You can get the https link or ssh link just copy it and use your favourite command line git interface and write this `https://github.com/mohamed20163858/hello-rails-react.git` if you use https or write `git@github.com:mohamed20163858/hello-rails-react.git` if you use ssh
+You can get the https link or ssh link just copy it and use your favourite command line git interface and write this `git clone https://github.com/mohamed20163858/hello-rails-back-end.git` if you use https or write `git clone git@github.com:mohamed20163858/hello-rails-back-end.git` if you use ssh then then download [hello_react_front_end_repo](https://github.com/mohamed20163858/hello-react-front-end) by navigating to it and alternavely using git command `git clone https://github.com/mohamed20163858/hello-react-front-end.git`  if u are using https or `git clone git@github.com:mohamed20163858/hello-react-front-end.git` if u are using ssh

 ### Usage

-To run the project just open your terminal, then change the directory to the location of this repo using this command `cd file_path`, and finally run this command `gem install rails` then `bin/dev`.
+To run the project just open your terminal, then change the directory to the location of hello-rails-back-end repo using this command `cd file_path`, and finally run this command `bundle i` then `rails s`. then open a new terminal change the directery to the location of hello-reacr-front-end repo and run this command `npm start`

 ### Install
+for hello-rails-back-end terminal

-type : cd hello-rails-react
+type : cd hello-rails-back-end

 Type : bundle install
-Type : npm i

 Then change the username and password within the database.yml and set yours.